 The percentage you owe is essential too.
 A $500 balance on a credit card with a $1,000 limit dings you more than a $500 balance on a card with a $5,000 limit.
 The former equals a credit utilization ratio of 50 percent – you’ve used up half of the credit on that card – but the latter is only 10 percent.

 The length of your credit history counts for 15 percent, which can be frustrating for young adults just starting to build their credit reports.
 This component looks at the length of time you’ve had obligations, your oldest account, and the average of all accounts combined.

-Your ultimate goal is to show a long credit history of positive payments, but a short history can get the job done as long as you don’t owe too much and you pay on time.
+Your ultimate goal is to show a long credit history of positive payments, but a short history can get the job done if you don’t owe too much and pay on time.